zyilmaz/HeroRestService/README.md

 # Hero Service Project with Using Angular & Spring Boot

-This project is just an exercise for using angularJS and spring boot and also combining them.
+This project is just an exercise for using angular and spring boot and also combining them.
-On angularJS side, angular hero service tutorial is used. [https://angular.io/guide/quickstart](https://angular.io/guide/quickstart)
+On angular side, angular hero service tutorial is used. [https://angular.io/guide/quickstart](https://angular.io/guide/quickstart)

-AngularJS sending rest requests and spring boot is processing them and response them.
+Angular sending rest requests and spring boot is processing them and response them.
 In spring boot side, h2database is used for hero data.
 To check tables goto [http://localhost:8081/h2-console](http://localhost:8081/h2-console).
 All database information is configured in application.properties fie.

+Swagger is also used.
+After running the project, goto [http://localhost:8081/swagger-ui.html](http://localhost:8081/swagger-ui.html) address.

+For database side, H2 database is used.
+After running the project, goto [http://localhost:8081/h2-console/](http://localhost:8081/h2-console/) address.

 ## How to import project
 ### Spring boot side